 "…Likewise, I say to you, there is joy [khara] in the presence of the angels of God over one sinner who repents..."
 [NKJV].

 The impact of the original Greek word “khara” has been lost by having it translated into the simple word, “joy.”
 A more appropriate rendering would be “exceeding joyfulness” due to the astonishing event that has just taken place.
-God has declared that our repentance and taking up His way of life is of such significance that a special annual Holy Day be set aside for commemorating and celebrating the occasion.
+God has declared that our accepting His way of life is of such significance that a special annual Holy Day be set aside for commemorating and celebrating the occasion.
 In human terms the equivalent would be the government of a country declaring a particular day a perpetual annual public holiday because of the occurrence of an extraordinary event of national significance.
 This is how God thinks of the event and we should celebrate it with equal joy in mind.
 Being taken from Satan’s clutches and now resting in the safe hands of God is indeed a reason for great celebration.

 The first day of Unleavened Bread symbolizes the start of our physical lives as Christians – commencing to live God’s way of life.
 Real life for us has now begun.